jafrulamin/expense-tracker/README.md

 ## Current Features

 - ✅ PostgreSQL database for persistent storage
+- ✅ Optimized database queries with indexes
+- ✅ Filter expenses by category
+- ✅ Sort expenses by date or amount
 - ✅ User authentication with NextAuth (credentials-based)
 - ✅ Protected expense tracker (login required)
 - ✅ Add new expenses with description, amount, category, and date